 - This system focuses on high input without affecting the overall fertility of the Soil.

 - Multiple Cropping Includes Inter-cropping, sequence cropping and Mixed cropping

 - The system of cultivation of more than 2 crops on the same farmland during every crop season over a long period of time is called as Polyculture.

-- Relay Cropping system involves continues use of a land for growing 2 or more crops without a break.
+- Relay Cropping system involves continuous use of land for growing 2 or more crops without a break.